Corks Out! Diam Bouchage fight back

 Diam Bouchage separates the 45% of the flour containing a compound called Suberin.
 The rest provides heat for the factory.
 The flour is then purified by “cooking” under intense pressure and temperature by Supercritical Carbon Dioxide.
 It passes through the cork particles like a gas and yet dissolves the taint compounds like a liquid.
 Hence using SCO2 is non-toxic and recyclable.
 It’s entirely different to using toxic solvents like chlorine or peroxides.

 This now pure cork flour is bound together with acrylic binder and microspheres.
 Then this mix is moulded into shape.
 The new cork fits accurately and allows lasered customer branding on its surface.
 The ratio of microspheres and cork can be varied to offer the winemaker different permeability options.
-Hence Diamant is made to last up to thirty years.

 A new cork: Origine